FAQ

 International Applicants

 International and domestic applications are reviewed equivalently.
-Non-U.S. citizens/Permanent Residents may need to submit TOEFL or IELTS test scores to satisfy UC Berkeley’s English Language Proficiency requirement depending upon the undergraduate institution.
-We strongly encourage all international applicants to submit application materials early to ensure a complete application by the deadline.
+Non-U.S. citizens/Permanent Residents may need to submit TOEFL or IELTS scores to satisfy the UC Berkeley Graduate Division’s Evidence of English Language Proficiency requirement and additional academic records depending upon institutions attended.

 Learn more about immigration policy updates from the Berkeley International Office.